divnix/std/ARCHITECTURE.md

 In this section, we'll explain how Standard intents to create value.
 We'll make use of a simple value matrix with simple sentiment scores:

-- :heart_eyes: &rarr; "absolutely love it!!!"
+- :heart_eyes: &rarr; <i>"absolutely love it!!!"</i>
-- :smile: &rarr; "feels pretty good."
+- :smile: &rarr; <i>"feels pretty good."</i>
-- :neutral_face: &rarr; "whatever?!?"
+- :neutral_face: &rarr; <i>"whatever?!?"</i>

+The X-Axis represents the three prototypical stakeholder roles, while the Y-Axis represents the broad value creation categories that we have identified.

 |                                                  | Software Sponsor [Principal] | Provider of SDLC Automation [Agent] | Consumer of SDLC Automation [Agent] |
 | ------------------------------------------------ | :--------------------------: | :---------------------------------: | :---------------------------------: |